-This is the mass of the motorhome as stated by the manufacturer, i.e. ex works weight including the driver with 90% fuel / fresh water / gas capacity and standard fixtures and fittings, in compliance with European Directive 92/21/EEC (Masses and Dimensions).
+This is the mass of the motorhome as stated by the manufacturer, i.e. ex works weight including the driver, 90% fuel capacity, LPG at 100% capacity and standard fixtures and fittings, in compliance with European Regulation No.1230/2012 (Masses and Dimensions).

 The mass in running order contains provisions for the masses of liquids and gas (see technical book for details).
-Part of this provision can also be utilized as additional payload if for example you wish to travel with water tanks empty or no LPG cylinders.